aldoiljazi2/Convention/CodingStyle.md

 }
 ```

-- Statements should be one variable per line.
+- Statements should be one per line.

 ```JavaScript
 var a = 0;